zxy239/Auto-damage-report-generation/README.md

 - The **IoUb-based evaluation** requires replacing the original **`cocoeval.py`** file.
 Users can set the **buffer range** in the code.

 - We provide the entire framework in the form of a **Jupyter Notebook**, allowing users to conveniently extract the necessary code snippets.
 The part of the framework that calls damage prediction results uses **MMDetection**, but it can be replaced with any other inference framework.
 For the **Mask2Former** used in our framework, we made slight modifications to the **MMDetection** implementation to directly obtain the required logits.
 Specifically, at the end of `instance_postprocess` in `MaskFormerFusionHead`, we added the line `results.mask_logits = mask_pred` to directly obtain the logits.
 If using the **Transformers** framework, the required logits can be obtained directly.
+One trained model based on **MMDetection** can be found in https://huggingface.co/zxy239/Mask2Former_for_Auto-damage-report-generation/tree/main.

 ## Progress

-16/02/2025
+### 16/02/2025

 The complete code will be released alongside the preprint of the paper.
 All or part of the dataset may be made publicly available in the future as planned.

+### Updated 15/04/2025

-Updated 15/04/2025 the preprint version is:
+the preprint version is:

 Ye, Zehao and Mozafarian, Mohammadhamed and Cavallaro, Paola Alice Rosa and Altinay, Kamil and Villa, Valentina and Ninić, J., Automated Tunnel Damage Report Generation.
 Available at SSRN: https://ssrn.com/abstract=5214957 or http://dx.doi.org/10.2139/ssrn.5214957

 ## Contact